-We also invite STEM and healthcare researchers, professors, or professionals to participate in this challenge as Mentors and Judges.
+We also invited STEM and healthcare researchers, professors, or professionals to participate in this challenge as Mentors and Judges.

 Students and Mentors & Judges Call for Participation Opens: July 11th, 2022